EducopiaInstitute/etdplus-installscripts/README.md

 server certificate and key for HTTPS.
 Such files placed in `files/` will override application defaults.

-If a specific certificate is to be used then the certificate and key file should be placed in `files/` and named `cert` and `key` respectively.
+If a specific Web site certificate is to be used then the certificate and key file should be placed in `files/` and named `cert` and `key` respectively.
 If no such files are present, the install scripts will generate a self-signed certificate and place the resultant `cert` and `key` files under `files/`.

 A `config/secrets.yml` will be generated if none is present in `files/secrets.yml`.
 This file will replace `$HYDRA_HEAD_DIR/config/secrets.yml` during installation.

+### Deployment keys

+If the ETDplus code is in a Git repository that requires an SSH key to be able to clone it then this private key file can be placed in the `files/` directory.
+The *filename* of this SSH private key file is then defined in the `HYDRA_HEAD_GIT_REPO_DEPLOY_KEY` setting.
+(Do not specify the full pathname, only the filename under `files/`.)

+Private Git repositories are supported via the SSH transport.
+A deployment key is supported, as mentioned above.
+In addition, on the `vagrant` platform, SSH Agent forwarding is enabled to the VM that is created.
+In this case, any SSH keys available in the local SSH Agent are also available in the VM.
+Any Git repository that can be cloned via an SSH Agent key on the host system can thus also be cloned in the bootstrapped VM.
+This can avoid the use of an explicit deployment key if the SSH Agent holds all the needed keys when using `bootstrap.sh` on the `vagrant` platform.

 Usage
 -----